-Counselor: Full time 37.5 hours + benefits.
-Schedule Determined by Program Need.
-Provide group counseling to patients receiving opiate replacement therapy in an outpatient setting through comprehensive, recovery-oriented and trauma-informed treatment planning and implementation.
+Counselor: Full Time, 37.5 hours per week + benefits.
+Schedule determined by the needs of the clinic.
+Provide group counseling to patients receiving Medication for Opioid Use Disorder (MOUD) through comprehensive, recovery-oriented and trauma-informed treatment planning and implementation.
 Meet weekly with Clinical Supervisor and/or Program Director to review caseloads, for clinical supervision and professional development.
 Participate in weekly treatment team and staff meetings to review patient treatment plans.
 Facilitate patient interventions and agency initiatives.
 Attendance is punctual and reliable, and necessary absences are planned in advance.
-Professional Requirements: Minimum requirements for Counselor I: BA or BS in Human Services + active pursuit of CAC/CADC certification, or Associates Degree plus CAC/CADC certification.
+Professional Requirements: Minimum requirements for Counselor I: BA or BS in Human Services + active pursuit of CAC/CADC certification, or Associates Degree + CAC/CADC certification.
 Minimum requirements for Counselor II: BA or BS + CAC/CADC certification + experience.

 The APT Foundation maintains an active pool of candidates by accepting resumes for all positions on an ongoing basis.